 Generally, air freight is the most expensive way of moving your belongings to your new home.
-With air freight fees sometimes costing several times that of sea freight, it’s often best reserved for people who are either in a hurry or simply want to send some of their more urgent possessions to Spain.
+With air freight fees sometimes costing several times that of sea freight, it’s often best for people in a hurry.

-As air freight costs are dependant on the weight of your shipment, it’s rarely the most cost-effective way of sending furniture and white goods.
+As air freight costs depend on the weight of your shipment, it’s rarely the most cost-effective way.

-Shipping by air is almost always the quickest way of relocating your belongings to Spain, and whether you’re moving from elsewhere in Europe or the US, it’s not unreasonable to expect your belongings to arrive within a week.
+Shipping by air is almost always the quickest way of relocating your belongings to Spain.
+Whether you’re moving from elsewhere in Europe or the US, it’s not unreasonable to expect your belongings to arrive within a week.
 You can also pay to take extra baggage on your flight for items you need immediately.

 How to find air freight for international removal